-Details of the impact these two standards have had are given below.
+Details of the impact this amendment has had are given below.
 Other new and amended standards and Interpretations issued by the IASB that will apply for the first time in the next annual financial statements are not expected to impact the Group as they are either not relevant to the Group's activities or require accounting which is consistent with the Group's current accounting policies.